How a Business Continuity Plan Can Protect Your Company

-A well developed business continuity plan can protect every aspect of your business—data, physical business location and equipment, personnel, inventory and intellectual capital.
+A well-developed business continuity plan can protect every aspect of your business—data, physical business location and equipment, personnel, inventory, and intellectual capital.
 If your business faces a disruption, and you don't have a business continuity plan to mitigate the damage, you may lose revenue, essential personnel, competitiveness in the industry and even your positive public reputation.
-The bottom line is that continuity plan is just as important as other types of business plans, so you should have one to protect your company should you need it.
+The bottom line is that a continuity plan is just as important as other types of business plans, so you should have one to protect your company should you need it.

 7 Tips for Creating and Using Your Business Continuity Plan

 Now that we have covered the importance of a business continuity plan, it is time to get started creating one.
 The tips listed below will streamline the process and help you create the most effective business continuity plan possible:

 - Use a template: All business continuity plans have similar information, so you can save yourself a great deal of time by downloading a business continuity template and then customizing it for your business.
 Give yourself a head start by downloading and updating this template from FEMA, or this one on TechTarget.

 - Make it easy to execute: If your business continuity plan is disorganized and confusing, the usefulness and ability to execute in a timely manner will be limited.
 Makes it easy to understand and execute by including clear step-by-step instructions or checklists that outline exactly what needs to be done.
 You can also make it easy to execute by using visual aids such as flow charts, graphs, and diagrams to demonstrate the actions that are necessary.